karkman/MBDP_Genomics_2022/Practicals/README.md

 You can check the taxonomic assignment of the assembled contigs with some visuals using the [Kaiju web server](https://kaiju.binf.ku.dk/server).

 This web tool only accepts compressed FASTA files (or FASTQ), so we need to compress our assembled genome file using `gzip`.
+The parameters on the web server can be left as is.

 ```bash
 gzip -c your_assembly.fasta > your_assembly.fasta.gz